PG-13for violence, terror/peril and strong language.

 Six people unwittingly find themselves locked in another series of escape rooms, slowly uncovering what they have in common to survive.
 Joining forces with two of the original survivors, they soon discover they've all played the game before.

-PG-13for some language and suggestive references.
+PG-13for strong fantasy violence throughout, language and crude/suggestive references.

 In Twentieth Century Fox’s epic adventure-comedy “Free Guy,” a bank teller who discovers he is actually a background player in an open-world video game, decides to become the hero of his own story…one he rewrites himself.
 Now in a world where there are no limits, he is determined to be the guy who saves his world his way…before it is too late.
 Starring Ryan Reynolds, Jodie Comer, Joe Keery, Lil Rel Howery, Utkarsh Ambudkar and Taika Waititi, “Free Guy” is directed by Shawn Levy from a story by Matt Lieberman and a screenplay by Lieberman and Zak Penn.
 The film is produced by Ryan Reynolds, Shawn Levy, Greg Berlanti, Sarah Schechter and Adam Kolbrenner with Mary McLaglen, Josh McLaglen, George Dewey, Dan Levine and Michael Riley McGrath serving as executive producers.